 For example, lets say someone with Medicare gets in a car wreck with a drunk driver.
 The Medicare recipient might require surgery, physical therapy, and expensive medications.
 If the drunk driver's insurance company could shrug and say, "Medicare paid all the bills.
 We're responsible for this lady's pain and suffering, but nothing more," then the full weight of those bills would be placed on the taxpayer's shoulders.
 In other words, it would change the definition of "liability" and undo all notions of personal responsibility.

-Holding At-fault Drivers Accountable
+Accident Attorneys Help Hold At-fault Drivers Accountable

 I do not want to live in a state or nation where reckless drivers can take to our roadways, injure families, then have their auto insurance carrier claim only partial responsibility simply because the family they hurt possessed health insurance.
 South Carolina families pay health insurance premiums to protect themselves, not to absolve dangerous drivers of the harm they cause.
 If you agree, feel free to share this article with others and let your legislators know that fair compensation for medical bills was, is, and must always be the law in our state.